 Attorney Casper has been a member of the Board of Governors of the Connecticut Trial Lawyers Association (CTLA) since 1987 and served on the CTLA Executive Committee continuously from 1990-2011.
 He was the President of the CTLA from 1996-1997.
 As an active leader in CTLA, he has served on numerous committees including the Legislative, Amicus Curiae, Medical Malpractice, Public Relations, and Fund Raising committees.
 He is one of three founding officers of the CTLA Civil Justice Foundation.
 He is a former member of the Motor Vehicle Automobile Insurance Coordination Committee and the Insurance Oversight Committee (Co-Chairperson) of The Association of Trial Lawyers of America™ (now the American Association for Justice, or “AAJ”).
 From 1999-2006, he was one of two State Delegates from Connecticut to AAJ.
 In 2006, he was elected by the membership of CTLA to serve on the Board of Governors of AAJ and served on AAJ’s Public Affairs Committee and National Finance Council through June 2015, when he voluntarily relinquished his positions to afford another CTLA leader the opportunity to serve Connecticut on the national board.
 In 2008, he was designated as a co-chairperson of a working subcommittee of AAJ’s Public Affairs Committee charged with making recommendations to deal with ERISA subrogation and Medicare Set-Aside issues.
 He is a member of AAJ’s Professional Liability, Motor Vehicle Collision, Highway and Premises Liability Sections, the Traumatic Brain Injury Litigation, the Medical Negligence Information Exchange, and the Spinal Cord Injury Litigation Groups.
 In July 2010, he was elected to serve a one-year term as the Chairperson of AAJ’s Traumatic Brain Injury Litigation Group, for which he continues to serve on the Executive Committee.
 From 2004-2010, he served as Editor-in-Chief of the Traumatic Brain Injury Litigation Group Newsletter.
 He is currently involved in ad-hoc committees, working on legal briefs and the interaction of the law and scientific research on such wide-ranging topics as advanced neuroimaging, the increased neurodegenerative risks of traumatic brain injury, and regulating defense forensic neuropsychologists who use questionable methodologies and outdated theories to minimize the damage clams of brain-injured people.
 Some of the titles of seminar presentations by Stewart include: “Using the Scientific Literature as Kryptonite,” Brain Injury Association of California (2022); “Scientific Basis for Poor Patient Outcomes,” Texas Trial Lawyers Association (2022); “Banking on Science, Brain Injury Association of California” (2020); “Cross-Examination of the Defense Neurologist” (2020); “Make the Defense Talk about the Science” (2020); “Litigating Concussion Cases: Science vs. Money” (2019); “Misclassification of Traumatic Brain Injury: The Pendulum Is Swinging Back” (2019); “Mining the Traumatic Brain Injury Literature” (2019); Broken Connections & Brain Networks” (2018).
 (For a more complete list of presentations, refer to the drop-down box below – “Classes/Seminars Taught.” )

-In 2006, Stewart was recognized in Connecticut Magazine for being a Super Lawyer in its inaugural listing, and he has retained that designation since 2006 (selection criteria can be found here. ) In January 2007, he was listed as one of the top 500 lawyers in the nation who represent plaintiffs with the publication of the “Lawdragon 500 Leading Plaintiffs’ Lawyers in America,” and the 2020 and 2021 editions of “Lawdragon 500 Leading Plaintiff Consumer Lawyers.”
+In 2006, Stewart was recognized in Connecticut Magazine for being a Super Lawyer in its inaugural listing, and he has retained that designation since 2006 (selection criteria can be found here. ) In January 2007, he was listed as one of the top 500 lawyers in the nation who represent plaintiffs with the publication of the “Lawdragon 500 Leading Plaintiffs’ Lawyers in America,” and the 2020, 2021 and 2022editions of “Lawdragon 500 Leading Plaintiff Consumer Lawyers.”

 The online lawyer directory and rating service, Avvo.com, currently rates Stewart with its best rating– 10 (“superb”) (Selection criteria here).
 Likewise, he has enjoyed the highest peer rating (AV) available to lawyers from Martindale Hubbell® (selection criteria here).